 Dandridge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dandridge is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Dandridge who work in office and administrative support (17.41%), sales jobs (14.23%), and management occupations (9.34%).
+Overall, Dandridge is a town of sales and office workers, managers, and service providers.
+There are especially a lot of people living in Dandridge who work in office and administrative support (18.48%), sales jobs (10.87%), and management occupations (10.33%).

-As is often the case in a small town, Dandridge doesn't have a public transportation system that people use to get to and from their jobs every day.
+Dandridge is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Dandridge in 2010 was $20,081, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,324 for a family of four.
+The per capita income in Dandridge in 2010 was $21,334, which is upper middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,336 for a family of four.
 However, Dandridge contains both very wealthy and poor people as well.

 Dandridge is a somewhat ethnically-diverse town.
 The people who call Dandridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dandridge residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dandridge include English, Irish, Scots-Irish, and Scottish.
+Important ancestries of people in Dandridge include English, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Dandridge is English.
 Other important languages spoken here include Spanish and German.